rajatk3566/Training_ConsultAdd_Rajat/README.md

-# Steps Taken Solve The Task
+# Steps Taken To Solve The Task

 1) Created Task Database